This Bourbon-Mint Strong Palmer Cocktail Recipe packs a lighter punch

 1 to 2 ounces bourbon

-To make the lemonade: In a small saucepan, combine the sugar with 1 cup of the water.
+To make the lemonade: In a small saucepan, combine the sugar with one cup of the water.
 Place the saucepan over medium-high heat and bring to a boil, stirring to dissolve the sugar.
 As soon as the mixture comes to a boil, remove the saucepan from the heat and add the mint.
 Let cool to room temperature.
 Once cool, strain out the mint.

 Meanwhile, halve the lemons and squeeze the juice out into a medium pitcher; you should have about 1 cup of juice.
 Stir in the remaining 3/4 cup water.
 Stir 3 tablespoons of the mint syrup into the lemonade.
 Add more, to taste, if desired.
 Reserve the remaining syrup for the cocktail.

 To make the black tea: Place the tea bag in a medium teapot or heatproof pitcher.
 Bring 2 cups of the water to a boil; pour the boiling water over the tea.
 Let steep for 5 minutes, then remove the tea bag.
-Stir in the remaining 2 cups water and let the mixture cool to room temperature.
+Stir in the remaining two cups water and let the mixture cool to room temperature.

 To make the cocktail: Fill a Collins glass or other tall glass with ice cubes.